top of page

 Yukiko Tidten-Yoshikawa (pianist)

-Yukiko Tidten-Yoshikawa was born in Kyoto, Japan, in 1982.
-She began playing the piano at the age of four.
-Later, she attended the Kyoto Horikawa Music High School and the University of Arts, Kyoto, where she achieved a bachelor degree as a pianist.
-She won medals at the Kyoto Piano Concours and several other Japanese prizes.
+Yukiko Tidten-Yoshikawa was born in Kyoto, Japan, in 1982 and began playing the piano at the age of four.
+She studied at Kyoto Horikawa Music High School and Kyoto City University of Arts, where she earned her Bachelor's degree in Piano Performance.
+During her studies in Japan, she won prizes in several national piano competitions.

-Yukiko Tidten-Yoshikawa studied with Hiroyuki Abe, Géry Moutier, Henri Barda and Florent Boffard.
-She also attended master classes taught by Yasuko Matsuda, Pascal Devoyon, Jean-Claude Pennetier, Jacques Rouvier, Volker Banfield , Aldo Ciccolini and others.
+Her principal teachers include Hiroyuki Abe, Géry Moutier, Henri Barda, and Florent Boffard.
+She has also participated in masterclasses with Yasuko Matsuda, Pascal Devoyon, Jean-Claude Pennetier, Jacques Rouvier, Volker Banfield, Aldo Ciccolini, and other distinguished musicians.

 bottom of page